peterjmarko/llm-narrative-framework/docs/DOCUMENTATION.md

 The data preparation pipeline is a fully automated, multi-stage workflow.
 It begins with data extraction from the live Astro-Databank website and concludes with the generation of the final `personalities_db.txt` file used in the experiments.

-**For Replication:** To perfectly replicate the original study's findings, researchers must use the static legacy data file: `data/sources/adb_raw_export_legacy.txt`.
-For all new research, the automated workflow below is the standard process.
+**Replication Paths:** Researchers can approach this project in two ways:
+1.  **Direct Replication (Validating Findings):** To most directly replicate the original study, researchers should clone this repository and use the data files as provided.
+This ensures the experiment starts with the exact same input data used in the original analysis.
+2.  **Conceptual Replication (New Research):** To perform a new study or conceptual replication, researchers can run the automated scripts to generate a completely new dataset from live sources.
+This will test the methodology with different, up-to-date data.

 #### The Automated Workflow

 The pipeline is a sequence of Python scripts followed by manual processing steps.

-**Stage 1: Data Extraction and Validation (Automated)**
+**Stage 1: Data Sourcing and Initial Processing (Automated)**
 1.  **Fetching (`fetch_adb_data.py`):** This is the primary entry point.
-The script logs into the ADB website, queries its internal API, and fetches a complete, structured dataset of over 10,000 subjects.
-It produces two key files:
+The script logs into the ADB website, queries its internal API, and fetches a complete dataset of over 10,000 subjects.
+It performs two crucial transformations at the source:
-    -   `data/sources/adb_raw_export.txt`: The main raw data file.
-    -   `data/foundational_assets/adb_category_map.csv`: An automatically generated lookup table that translates numeric category IDs into human-readable text.
+    *   **Identifier Standardization:** It replaces the unstable, temporary record number (`ARN`) with a file-specific sequential `Index`, and renames the permanent Astro-Databank ID (`ADBNo`) to `idADB`.
+    *   **Timezone Calculation:** It immediately processes the raw timezone code from the API into the final `ZoneAbbr` and `ZoneTimeOffset` values required by downstream software.
+    *   **Output:** `data/sources/adb_raw_export.txt`, a clean, complete source file.

+**Stage 2: Validation and Filtering (Automated)**
 2.  **Validation (`validate_adb_data.py`):** This script audits the raw data against live Wikipedia.
-It intelligently identifies non-person "Research" entries, uses a Wikipedia search API as a fallback for missing links, and provides robust retry logic for network stability.
-It produces:
-    -   `data/reports/adb_validation_report.csv`: A detailed, row-by-row audit.
-    -   `data/reports/adb_validation_summary.txt`: A high-level summary of the results.
-    -   **Advanced Usage:** The script includes powerful flags for efficient data maintenance, such as `--retry-failed` to re-process only previously failed records and `--report-only` to generate a fresh summary on demand.

-**Stage 2: Filtering and Formatting (Automated)**
+It intelligently identifies "Research" (non-person) entries and validates "Person" entries by checking for a Wikipedia page and a death date.
+A status of `OK` is reserved for fully validated `Person` entries.

+    > **A Note on Validation Logic**<br>
+    > The script uses a robust, multi-step process to validate each record:
+    >
+    > -   **Name Matching:** A "name mismatch" is flagged if the similarity score between the ADB name and the Wikipedia page title falls below **90%**.
+To ensure a fair comparison, both names are first normalized by removing disambiguation text (e.g., `(actor)`), standardizing name order, and ignoring case.
+    > -   **Death Date Verification:** A death date is confirmed by searching for multiple positive signals (e.g., a "Died" field in an infobox, year ranges like `(1910-1985)`) while also checking for negative signals like the "Living people" category.
+    > -   **English Wikipedia Requirement:** The validation requires a valid English Wikipedia page.
+This is a key methodological control to ensure a consistent and high-quality baseline for the LLM's biographical knowledge, as major LLMs are trained predominantly on English-language data.
-3.  **Filtering (`filter_adb_candidates.py`):** Takes the validated raw data export, the validation report, and an eminence score file as input.
-It filters candidates based on validation status, birth year, and birth time, then selects the top 5,000 subjects based on eminence rank.
+3.  **Filtering (`filter_adb_candidates.py`):** This script takes the raw data, the validation report, and an eminence score file as input.
+It filters candidates based on `Status='OK'`, birth year, and birth time, then selects the top 5,000 subjects based on eminence rank.

+**Stage 3: Final Formatting and Manual Processing**
-4.  **Formatting (`prepare_sf_import.py`):** Converts the final list of 5,000 subjects into the specific CQD format required for import into the Solar Fire software.
+4.  **Formatting (`prepare_sf_import.py`):** This simplified script now performs one role: it converts the clean list of 5,000 subjects into the specific Comma Quote Delimited (CQD) format required for import into the Solar Fire software.
+5.  **Manual Processing (Solar Fire & LLM):** At this stage, the user manually imports the formatted file into Solar Fire, calculates the astrological charts, and exports two key files: `sf_chart_export.csv` (subject data) and `sf_delineations_library.txt` (raw description text).
+The delineations library is then manually neutralized using an LLM.

+#### Data Maintenance Workflow (`analyze_research_patterns.py`)
+Over time, as the Astro-Databank evolves, the `validate_adb_data.py` script may begin to fail on new types of "Research" entries (non-person records).
+A dedicated diagnostic script, `analyze_research_patterns.py`, is provided to help maintain the list of known research categories.

+**Workflow:**
+1. Run `validate_adb_data.py` on the latest `adb_raw_export.txt`.
+2. After the validation run is complete, run the analysis script:
+    ```bash
+    pdm run python src/analyze_research_patterns.py
+    ```
+3. The script will analyze all "No Wikipedia Link Found" errors and identify any recurring, unrecognized category prefixes.
+4. If it finds potential new prefixes, it will print a formatted snippet that can be copied directly into the `data/config/adb_research_categories.json` file to improve the accuracy of future validation runs.

 **Stage 3: Manual Processing (Solar Fire & LLM)**
 At this stage, the user manually imports the formatted file into Solar Fire, calculates the astrological charts, and exports two key files: `sf_chart_export.csv` (subject data) and `sf_delineations_library.txt` (raw description text).
 The delineations library is then manually neutralized using an LLM.